DivineOps/sasha-rosenbaum-site/content/blog/anatomy-of-customer-presentation/index.md

 - What problem are they trying to solve?
 - If they have used your product before, what questions / issues do they have.
 - Questions about their tech stack (as appropriate in the context of your product).

+If the meeting is attended by only a few key stakeholders from the customer, it pays off to check out their LinkedIn ahead of time.

 You will never have all the time you wish you had to prepare.
 The technology landscape is vast, and every enterprise customer is a snowflake.
 Do your best to understand where the conversation is likely to go, and do your best to anticipate their questions.
 If you have a list of issues they’ve shared, research those.
 If they mentioned 3rd party products, give them a skim.
 You’ve got this.